CHI-CityTech/CHI-StudentResearch/README.md

 This repository holds proposals, student activities, and links to the associated repositories and deliverables.
 It also holds the meta-project management board, that links to other repositories and projects.

+All CHI researchers will need to onboard, and gain access to the different resources we will be using.
+Here is a [link to the onboarding document](#).

 ## Spring 2025
 #### Research Teams
-This section details each CHI team
+This section details each CHI team and their research focus.

 **CHI-UberTeam**
 All membersof this semester's research belong to the CHI Uber-team.